Ryan-Reese/VMC/README.md

 ### Visualising Atom Communities
 We finally arrive at the crux of the package!
-To colour and visualise atoms by their community, simply use the method `visualise_A()`
+To colour and visualise atoms by their community, simply use the method `visualise_A()`.

 The only parameter that **has** to be specified is the Markov timescale that would like to be visualised.
 Optional parameters for `visualise_A()` are specified in the [protein](src/VMC/protein.py) module.